maryrosecook/androjs/README.markdown

 ## Running the tests

 Install Node.js and npm.
-Then install the node dependencies with
+Then install the node dependencies with:

     $ cd andro/js/directory
     $ npm install